Sales Automation – How to Automate Your Sales Process

 However, if you have appointment setters or other types of cold callers, this can be huge as it removes a ton of distractions from your workflow.

 If you’re looking to improve your outbound calling campaigns, then conversation intelligence tools are what you need.
-These tools let you quickly see summaries of all your calls — both transcribed and analyzed.
+These tools let you quickly see summaries of all your sales calls — both transcribed and analyzed.

 Platforms such as Gong, Chorus, and Wingman help with this by pulling out pieces of your conversation (topics you discussed, action items, competitors that were brought up, etc.) to give you insights about your opportunities.